Big Brown Eyes: Reception

 The film recorded a loss of $14,645.
 Critics have regarded it as "disposable" and "inconsequential" with "shoddy writing and generally uninspired performances."

 Writing for The Spectator in 1936, Graham Greene gave the film a positive review, characterizing it as "a fast well-directed and quite unsentimental gangster film, pleasantly free from emotion".

 More recent writers have been kinder to the film.
 Grant biographer Scott Eyman called it an "unheralded gem in Grant's catalogue, a snappy comedy-drama [...] a cheerfully disreputable pre-Code film unaccountably made after the Code, with speedy cross-talk that prefigures His Girl Friday."
-Writing for The New Yorker, Richard Brody hailed the "cocksure grifters and workaday wiseacres who dish out sharp-edged patter—none more than Grant and Bennett, whose gibing often resembles quasi-Beckettian doubletalk.
+Writing for The New Yorker, Richard Brody hailed the film's "cocksure grifters and workaday wiseacres who dish out sharp-edged patter—none more than Grant and Bennett, whose gibing often resembles quasi-Beckettian doubletalk.
 Here, Grant offers early flashes of the brash, suave, and intricate antics on which his enduring comedic persona is based."